Background pattern

 • levodopa(used to treat Parkinson's disease).
 Diazepam may reduce the effect of levodopa;

-However, if your doctor prescribes diazepam with opioids, the dose and duration of concomitant treatment should be limited by your doctor.
+However, if your doctor prescribes diazepam along with opioids, the dose and duration of concomitant treatment should be limited by your doctor.

 Taking Diazepam Aurovitas Spain with food, drinks, and alcohol